 JOIN US ON FACEBOOK FOR NOTIFICATIONS ABOUT CLASS INSTRUCTION AS IT’S ANNOUNCED!

-Peter Strom is one of the most dedicated and well traveled instructors on the Lindy Hop scene today.
+Peter is one of the most dedicated and well traveled instructors in the Lindy Hop scene today.
 His humor in classes is only matched by the clarity and care he takes with his students.
 Since his start in 1998 he has taught at international dance camps from Australia to South Korea to Herrang, Sweden.
+In addition to teaching, he possesses skills as a sought after DJ and experienced Master of Ceremonies.
 He is currently a member of the renowned team the Silver Shadows and the founder of Uptown Swing in his hometown of Minneapolis, Minnesota.

 Jon is an internationally known performer and and instructor proficient in a multitude of vintage dance styles, including Lindy Hop, Charleston, Vernacular Jazz, and Tap.
 He holds competition titles from The Ultimate Lindy Hop Showdown (ULHS), The Canadian Swing Dance Championships, and The International Lindy Hop Championships, as well as being a featured performer with the Indiana University School of Music, and the Indianapolis and Cincinnati Symphonies.
 Jon is also an accomplished Singer, having performed alongside the likes of Grammy Winner Sandi Patty, Tony Winner Gary Beach, and Tony Nominees Ann Hampton and Liz Callaway.
 Jon loves dancing, and hopes to share that joy with each and every student and audience member.
 Currently living in Baltimore, Maryland, Jon is mostly found traveling the country and the world teaching workshops and performing in shows.